eslint/eslint/docs/user-guide/configuring/configuration-files.md

     1. `--env`
     1. `-c`, `--config`
 1. Project-level configuration:
-    1. `.eslintrc.*` or `package.json` file in the same directory as linted file
+    1. `.eslintrc.*` or `package.json` file in the same directory as the linted file
-    1. Continue searching for `.eslintrc` and `package.json` files in ancestor directories (parent has the highest precedence, then grandparent, etc.), up to and including the root directory or until a config with `"root": true` is found.
+    1. Continue searching for `.eslintrc.*` and `package.json` files in ancestor directories up to and including the root directory or until a config with `"root": true` is found.

 ## Extending Configuration Files